 The purpose of SEO

-However, vastly improving your web traffic by targeting specific keywords that both receive a reasonable amount search, and fit well with your business and is VERY attainable.
+However, improving your web traffic by targeting specific keywords that both receive a reasonable amount of search traffic and fit well with your business and is attainable.

 - the importance of site structure